Arthur Lake (bishop)

 Arthur Lake (September 1569 – 4 May 1626) was Bishop of Bath and Wells and a translator of the King James Version of The Bible.

 Arthur Lake was born in Southampton in September 1569 the son of Almeric Lake, a minor customs official.
-He attended King Edward VI School, Southampton, until he was twelve and on 28 December 1581 he was elected a scholar of Winchester College.
-He stayed at Winchester until he was eighteen when he became a scholar of New College, Oxford.
+He and his younger brother Thomas attended King Edward VI School, Southampton.
+Arthur stayed there until he was twelve and on 28 December 1581 he was elected a scholar of Winchester College, where he remained until he was eighteen when he became a scholar of New College, Oxford.
 He matriculated in July 1588, was elected a fellow of the college in 1589, accepted the degree of BA on 4 June 1591 and MA on 3 May 1595.
 He was presented to the rectory of Havant, Hampshire in 1599.
 He resigned his fellowship at Oxford in 1600, and on 16 June was admitted a fellow of Winchester College.
 In 1601 he became rector of Hambledon (near Havant), and of Chilcomb, near Winchester, in 1603.

 He was awarded a DD at Oxford and in 1609 he may have been one of the clergymen charged with editing the new English translation of the Bible commissioned by James I for whom his brother Sir Thomas acted as a secretary.
 There is no unequivocal evidence for this but the initials "AL" appear throughout the notes of the General Committee of Review and no other candidate has been proposed.

 Appointments

+Dean of Worcester

 On 26 February 1608 John Still died and James Montague, Dean of Worcester, succeeded him as Bishop of Bath and Wells.
 Three days later, Richard Neile, Dean of Westminster, wrote to Sir Thomas Lake, asking whether his brother would like to be appointed to the Worcester deanery, or would rather wait for Winchester.
 Arthur Lake chose to be Dean of Worcester, was presented by the King on 18 April, and installed on 23 April.
-He assisted the Chapter to buy in a long lease of certain cathedral lands, which had been illegally made, and was instrumental in the setting up of a great Organ in the cathedral itself; he also founded the cathedral library.
+He assisted the Chapter to buy in a long lease of certain cathedral lands, which had been illegally made.
+He paid for the cathedral´s Dallam organ.
+The organ cost £211 and was built to the specifications of Thomas Tomkins the cathedral organist.
+When Henry Frederick, Prince of Wales died, Lake provided the text of a funeral anthem which was set to music by Tomkins.